OpenAPC/openapc-de/README2.md

 ## Licence

-The datasets are made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+The Bielefeld University Paid APCs 2012/13 Dataset is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
 Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/

 This work is licensed under the Creative Commons Attribution 4.0 Unported License.